National Public Health Emergency Extended

-We are waiving member cost-sharing for all network primary care provider and specialist office visits (including telehealth visits), as well as visits for network outpatient therapy services, May 11, 2020, through September 30, 2020.
+We are waiving member cost-sharing for all network primary care provider and specialist office visits (including telehealth visits), as well as visits for network outpatient therapy services through September 30, 2020.

 Waiving of cost-sharing means you are not responsible for paying a copay for visits with your network primary care provider or specialist.
 Plan copays still apply for services such as labs, X-rays and medical equipment, unless cost-sharing is already waived because the services are for COVID-19-related treatment.